Geometric proof of the Grobman-Hartman Theorem: Global version of the Grobman-Hartman theorem for maps

-The surjectivity of $g_\lambda$ follows from the following observation: a bounded continuous perturbation a linear isomorphism is a surjection - the proof is based on the local Brouwer degree (see for example Appendix in \cite{ZGi} for the definition and properties).
+\begin{lemma} Assume standard conditions.
+Then $g_\lambda$ are onto, i.e $g_\lambda(\mathbb{R}^n)=\mathbb{R}^n$. \end{lemma} \textbf{Proof:} The surjectivity of $g_\lambda$ follows from the following observation: a bounded continuous perturbation a linear isomorphism is a surjection - the proof is based on the local Brouwer degree (see for example Appendix in \cite{ZGi} for the definition and properties).
+Details are as follows.